Monday, April 11, 2011

 to seem like a curse: the

-feeling that I would not be
+fear that I would not be

 heard.
-I was in the wrong
+Was I in the wrong

-place at the wrong time.
+place at the wrong time?

 So I spiraled into depression,

-even as songs tumbled out.
+even as pieces tumbled out.

-“Midnight Blues,” a dirge
+Midnight Blues, a dirge

-in A minor, was the best,
+in odal form, was the best,

 written during witching